qwegssg/Tricky-Stuff-In-JavaScript/README.md

   <li>The value of this remains at whatever it was set to when entering the execution context.</li>
   <li>If this was not defined by the execution context, it remains <b>undefined.</b></li>
 </ul>

+## RequestAnimationFrame ##
+RequestAnimationFrame + documentFragment is very good at dealing with huge data rendering.